-Loan Portfolio Concentrations

-Sellers should understand concentrations in the buyer's loan portfolio, outsized hold positions, and a review the source of historical and expected losses.

-Ability to Raise Cash to Close
+- " Loan Portfolio Concentrations.
+Sellers should understand concentrations in the buyer's loan portfolio, outsized hold positions, and review the source of historical and expected losses. - " Ability to Raise Cash to Close.
 What is the source of funds for the buyer to fund the cash portion of consideration?
-If the buyer has to go to market to issue equity and/or debt, what is the contingency plan if unfavorable market conditions preclude floating an issue?
+If the buyer has to go to market to issue equity and/or debt, what is the contingency plan if unfavorable market conditions preclude floating an issue? - " Consensus Analyst Estimates.

-Consensus Analyst Estimates

 If the buyer is publicly traded and has analyst coverage, consideration should be given to Street expectations vs. what the diligence process determines.
-If Street expectations are too high, then the shares may be vulnerable once investors reassess their earnings and growth expectations.
+If Street expectations are too high, then the shares may be vulnerable once investors reassess their earnings and growth expectations. - " Valuation.

-Valuation

 Like profitability, valuation of the buyer's shares should be judged relative to its history and a peer group presently and relative to a peer group through time to examine how investors' views of the shares may have evolved through market and profit cycles.

-Share Performance
+Valuation is rarely a catalyst for a stock, but both absolute and relative valuation speak to one aspect of investment risk. - " Share Performance.
 Sellers should understand the source of the buyer's shares performance over several multi-year holding periods with returns disaggregated into three components: EPS growth, multiple expansion or contraction, and the impact of reinvested dividends.
 If the shares have significantly outperformed an index over a given holding period, is it because earnings growth accelerated?
 Or is it because the shares were depressed at the beginning of the measurement period?
 Likewise, underperformance may signal disappointing earnings, or it may reflect a starting point valuation that was unusually high.

-Strategic Position

-Assuming an acquisition is material for the buyer, directors of the selling board should consider the strategic position of the buyer, asking such questions about the attractiveness of the pro forma company to other acquirers?
+- " Strategic Position.
+Assuming an acquisition is material for the buyer, directors of the selling board should consider the strategic position of the buyer, asking such questions about the attractiveness of the pro forma company to other acquirers. - " Contingent Liabilities.

-Contingent Liabilities

 Contingent liabilities are a standard item on the due diligence punch list for a buyer.
 Sellers should evaluate contingent liabilities too.